Train lights: Ditch lights

 Ditch lights, also known as auxiliary lights or crossing lights, are additional lights at the front and sometimes rear of a locomotive or cab car that are positioned closer to the track than normal headlights.
 They are used to make trains easier to spot, for safety.
 Many ditch lights are also designed to flash when a train sounds its horn, for additional visibility.
 Early versions of ditch lights were introduced on railroads in North America in the 1960s by Canadian National Railway, and by the 1970s Transport Canada made them a requirement on locomotives.
 The United States followed suit with a December 31, 1997, deadline for all "equipment operating over public grade crossings at speeds greater than 20 mph" to be equipped with ditch lights.
 Limited exceptions exist for historical equipment.
 Regulations set out the position of ditch lights, including how far apart they are from each other and their height above the rails.
 The predecessor of the ditch lights was the Mars Light.

 Strobe lights

 On remote control locomotives, a strobe light is often used to indicate the locomotive is not occupied.
 Strobe lights are also used on normal locomotives as a means of making the train more visible.

 Door indicator lights

 On passenger railroad cars, there are often indicator lights above each external door that illuminate when the door is open.
 These allow the train crew to ensure a train does not leave a station until all doors are closed.
 In newer trains, they also flash when the door closes.

 Train rearlights

 The rearlights on locomotives, multiple units and railcars.

+Rearlights are a pair of red lights in the rear of the train.
+In Europe, the rearlights are usually two red lights on passenger trains, while on freight/cargo trains, the rearlight is often a flashing red lamp called End-of-train device.

+In America, the rearlights depend on the train.
+Many of them have two red lights as the rearlights, but some only use one.
+The regulations depend on the Railway, the company, and the type of train.

+To ensure that the rear of the failed train is always visible, trains on the Northern City Line are required to display three red lights at their rear: two tail lamps plus the red portion of the destination roller blind.